-Organizations wishing to create documents using the UMW name, logo, and seal for use off campus must follow the guidelines outlined in the Brand Standards and Visual Identity Toolkit.
-These guidelines require that the Primary Logo (University of Mary Washington text accompanied by the column design and tagline) be used.
-A high-resolution digital file of the logo can be downloaded using your NetID and password here.
+Organizations wishing to create documents using the UMW name, logo, and seal for use off campus must follow the guidelines outlined in the Brand Toolkit and Brand Supplement.
+These guidelines require that the Primary Logo (University of Mary Washington text set on two lines) be used.
+The Brand Toolkit and Brand Supplement as well as high-resolution digital files of the logo can be downloaded using your NetID and password here.

-- Any organization wishing to use the UMW name for publications that will be distributed off campus must take a final draft to University Relations and allow at least one week for review, revision, and/or approval of your document. - The official University Seal is used in selected applications as determined exclusively by the President or a designated representative.
+- Any organization wishing to use the UMW name for publications that will be distributed off campus must submit a final draft to University Relations and allow at least one week for review, revision, and/or approval of your document. - The official University Seal is used in selected applications as determined exclusively by the President or a designated representative.
 Any organization wishing to use the Seal must submit its request for approval in writing to the Office of the President. - All requests must be made to the University Relations.
 Any questions regarding these regulations should also be made to this office (540/654-1934 or mailto:anewell@umw.edu). - University Relations retains the right to review proofs prior to final production of merchandise.
 The University also reserves the right to rescind approval at any time for any reason.